Dustinpham112/Technology-Innovation-Project/README.md

-# Spam or Malware Detection
+# Spam and Malware Detection

 Swinburne University of Technology